Parents/carers should be aware that Marlborough Primary School will take any reasonable action to ensure the safety of its pupils.

 Link Governor for Safeguarding is Mr J Robson

 Our Safeguarding - Child Protection Policy can be viewed by clicking here.
+Please note the new 2018 Policy is currently being updated and will be updated here shortly.

 The Prevent Duty - What is it?